jim-schwoebel/allie/training/readme.md

 - male = first class
 - female = second class [via N number of classes]

-Goal is to make an output folder like this:
+The goal is to make an output folder like this:
 ```
 └── gender_tpot_classifier
     ├── data